nshiab/simple-data-analysis/README.md

 If you use the library, show off your work and tag me on [Twitter](https://twitter.com/NaelShiab) or [LinkedIn](https://www.linkedin.com/in/naelshiab/)! :)

+This project is related to [SDA-Flow](https://github.com/nshiab/simple-data-analysis-flow), which allows you to use the simple-data-analysis.js library without code.
+You can use it here (stille under heaver development): https://nshiab.github.io/simple-data-analysis-flow/.

 These project's goals are:

 - To ease the way for non-coders (especially journalists) into the beautiful world of data analysis and data visualization in JavaScript.